ckbauman/kickstarter-analysis/README.md

 Louise has specifically been interested in Fundraising data for plays throughout the United States and Great Britain.
 This analysis lead to a successfull introduction of the Play *Fever*, where she was able to come close to their fundraising goal in the kickstarter campaign.

-Louise is now interested in reviewing other kickstarter campaigns for theater, to see how well campaigns fared based on lauch date and their funding goals.
+Louise is now interested in reviewing other kickstarter campaigns for theater, to see how well campaigns fared based on launch date and their funding goals.

 ## Analysis and Challenges